Onah: The onah commandment

-According to the Mishnah, the frequency at which a husband must have sex with his wife (if she desires it) depend on the husband's profession: for men of independence, every day; for laborers, twice a week; for donkey-drivers, once a week; for camel-drivers, once in thirty days; for sailors, once in six months.
+According to the Mishnah, the frequency at which a husband must have sex with his wife (if she desires it) depends on the husband's profession: for men of independence, every day; for laborers, twice a week; for donkey-drivers, once a week; for camel-drivers, once in thirty days; for sailors, once in six months.

 The commandment applies even if a wife is unable to become pregnant (e.g. infertile, old, or currently pregnant or nursing).

 R. Yaakov Emden: One should ease his wife's mind and make her happy, prepare her and nurture her with words that make her happy so that she feels passionate towards him (which will be apparent in her breathing and eyes).

 In relation to niddah

 In the context of the laws of niddah, the word onah usually refers to a day or a night.
 Each 24-hour day thus consists of two onot (plural for onah).
 The daytime onah begins at sunrise and ends at sunset.
 The night-time onah lasts from sunset until sunrise.

 Marital relations are forbidden during one of these 12-hour periods if a woman anticipates her menstrual cycle beginning in such a period.
 This is called an "onat perishah" (time period of separation).

 The term onah can also refer to the length of the menstrual cycle.
 Halachically, (according to Jewish law) one assumes that the "onah beinonit" (or average interval), is thirty days long.